Adima Changala

 Adima Changala is a 1981 Indian Malayalam-language action-adventure film, directed by A. B. Raj and produced by R. S. Sreenivasan.
-The film stars Prem Nazir, Sheela, Swapna and Vishnuvardhan in the lead roles.
+The film stars Prem Nazir, Sheela, Swapna and Vishnuvardhan (in his Malayalam debut) in the lead roles.
 The film has musical score by M. K. Arjunan.
-It is a remake of the 1969 Italian zapata Spaghetti Western film The Five Man Army.
+It is a remake of the 1969 Italian zapata spaghetti Western film The Five Man Army.
 The train sequence in the movie is an excellently shot scene, especially for the '80s.